 Is Olive Oil Really Effective in Treating Acne?

-- Olive oil is naturally antibacterial.
-It kills the germs that cause acne.
+- Olive oil is naturally antibacterial which helps to kill germs that cause acne.

-- It contains anti-oxidants that reduce the appearance of acne scars.
+- Anti-oxidants present in it reduce the appearance of acne scars.

-- Olive oil reduces redness, swelling, and inflammation caused by breakouts.
+- It reduces redness, swelling, and inflammation caused by breakouts.

-- The polyphenols in olive oil protect against free radicals that damage skin.
+- The presence of polyphenols helps to protect against free radicals that damage skin.

 - The nutrients and essential fatty acids in olive oil heal damaged skin.